karllhughes/learn/_posts/2020-09-25-email-marketing-tools.md

 **[Upscribe](https://upscri.be/)** ($0) - Embeddable email newsletter forms.

-**[Vertical Response](http://www.verticalresponse.com/)** ($11) - Comes with tons of templates suited for computers, tablets, and phones.
+**[Vertical Response](http://www.verticalresponse.com/)** ($11) - Comes with tons of vertical response email templates suited for computers, tablets, and phones.
 It’s currently being used by over 1,400,000 businesses worldwide.

 **[Yesware](http://www.yesware.com/)** ($14) - Yesware is a Jack of all trades.
 It’s not perfect at anything, but offers nice quality for the price and comes with some useful features.